mple, but it indicates why I may have found a new “go-to” tire.

 For those who want to know about the actual width of these tires, you can see in the next picture, that the tire measures just over 29mm when mounted on the HED wheels.

-It should be noted that most newer bikes will not accept tires this width unless specifically built to accept larger tires.
+accept larger tires.
 For example, one of my racing bikes has an Easton EC90 fork.
 The Cerf Green Label does not fit into this fork, Fortunately, the Grand Bois Cerf Blue Label (26C) tire measures out at ~27mm wide on the HED rims and fits just fine, giving a nice round profile as well.

 So, if you’ve read this far, you’re likely wondering why you’d want to try these.
 First, my experience with these tires indicates that they are actually faster than most other tires that I have tried.
 Second, they are higher volume tires.
 This means that tire pressures can be lowered without giving up speed.
 I weigh 185lbs and I typically ride mine at 85psi rear/80psi front, and this provides a very comfortable ride without any reduction in speed.
 Third, their nice, round profile when mounted seems to make them much more predictable in corners.
 This is a subjective thing, but I feel much more confident during hard cornering on these tires than I do on most other tires.